Christmas dinner is an essential meal for most American families. Many families spend hours preparing their Christmas day meals.

 How Cold Is Winter In Hanoi, Vietnam?

 Winters in Hanoi can get quite cold, especially on a few days during the winter when it rains and the temperatures drop.
 The houses in Hanoi do not have central heating, so it can feel cooler in your home than outside.
-During the wintertime, the temperature can change from day to day and week to week.
+During the wintertime, the temperature can change daily and week to week.